 Connoisseurs' favorite.
 Sweet, flavorful, aromatic, spicy, perhaps the best dessert pear.
 Russeted brown skin.
 Resists fire blight.
 500 hours.
 Self-fruitful in most climates of Western U.S. Elsewhere, pollenized by Bosc, D’Anjou, or other pear, but not Bartlett.

 High quality Bartlett-type fruit with attractive red skin.
 Relatively small tree.
 700 hours.
 Self-fruitful in most climates of Western U.S. Elsewhere, pollenized by Bosc, D'Anjou, or other pear.

 Southern Bartlett Pear -WHERE TO BUY THIS VARIETY-

-Chance Sport of Bartlett found on an old Louisiana homestead.
-Moderate fire blight resisitance.
+Chance sport of Bartlett found on an old Louisiana homestead.
+Moderate fire blight resistance.
 Spreading growth habit.
-Less than 400 hours chill requirement.
-Self-fertile.
+Less than 400 hour chill requirement.
+Self-fruitful.

 Southern King Pear -WHERE TO BUY THIS VARIETY-

 A high quality traditional pear of unknown parentage.
 Popular in Houston and other low chill areas.
 Shows resistance to fire blight.
 Good for fresh eating or canning.
 Self-fruitful.
-Less than 400 hours.
+400 hours or fewer.

 Excellent quality dessert pear, tree is highly resistant to fire blight.
 Medium to large, long-necked fruit with pale green skin, sometimes blushed red.
 Smooth flesh (no grit cells) is juicy and buttery with superb flavor.
 Good keeper.
 Cold hardy to -20 deg F. From Mississippi.
 600 hours.
 Self-fruitful